How can I gain teacher registration and accreditation?

-What else to I need to become a registered teacher?
+What else do I need to become a registered teacher?

 A working with children check

 To become a teacher you will have to complete background checks, such as a police check or working with children check, which looks at your criminal record and any misconduct involving children.
-In some jurisdictions, these checks will be included in your teacher registration.
-However, if you need to do checks you will require 100 points of identification, of which a birth certificate is 70 points, for the working with children check.
-You will need to complete the relevant application form, have it signed by a representative of the school (principal, regional executive director or director) and provide proof of address and photo identification.
+In some jurisdictions, such as Victoria, these checks will be included in your teacher registration.
+However, in other states like New South Wales, you will need to apply for the check yourself.

 Working across states/territories

 The mutual recognition principle allows you to use your registration in one jurisdiction to apply for registration in another state/territory or New Zealand.
-However, NSW is not part of this system so to teach you will need reregister there.
+However, New South Wales is not part of this system, so to teach there you will need reregister there.

 There are four professional career stages for a teacher: graduate, proficient, highly accomplished and lead.
-To make the transition from provisionally registered to registered you will be required to prove you meet the Australian Professional Standards for Teachers (APST) highlighted by the Australian Institute for Teaching and School Leadership (AITSL).
+To make the transition from provisionally registered to registered, you will be required to prove you meet the Australian Professional Standards for Teachers (APST) highlighted by the Australian Institute for Teaching and School Leadership (AITSL).